pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 facto maintainers of a fork of a complex library, in addition to needing to solve the deficiencies identified above.
 That wasn't an innovation token I could spend.

-I evaluated the complexity of building on [watchman](https://github.com/facebook/watchman), an excellent file-watching CLI open-sourced by Facebook.
+I evaluated the complexity of building on the [watchman service](https://github.com/facebook/watchman), an excellent file-watching CLI open-sourced by Facebook.
 Unfortunately, it would be costly to maintain a wrapper with watchman as a dependency.
 While C++ isn't inaccessible, it does impose a complex build system and a higher barrier to entry for engineers to contribute to it.
 And as both a client